What we know about Defense Secretary Lloyd Austin’s hospitalization | KRDO

 “I hope that the Secretary recovers fully and speedily and is back at work at 100%, as soon as possible.
 He has taken full responsibility for this.
 And I’m quite certain it will never happen again,” she said.

-CNN’s Kevin Liptak, Manu Raju, Haley Talbot, Morgan Rimmer and Melanie Zanona contributed to this report.
+CNN’s Piper Hudspeth Blackburn Kevin Liptak, Manu Raju, Haley Talbot, Morgan Rimmer and Melanie Zanona contributed to this report.

 The-CNN-Wire